-Boston Properties, a self-administered and self-managed real estate investment trust (REIT), is one of the largest owners, managers and developers of Class A office properties in the United States, with a significant presence in five markets: Boston, New York, Princeton, San Francisco and Washington, DC.
+Boston Properties, a self-administered and self-managed real estate investment trust (REIT), is one of the largest owners, managers and developers of Class A office properties in the United States, with a significant presence in four markets: Boston, New York, San Francisco and Washington, DC.
 The Company was founded in 1970 by Mortimer B. Zuckerman and Edward H. Linde in Boston, where it maintains its headquarters.
 Boston Properties became a public company in June 1997 and is traded on the New York Stock Exchange under the symbol “BXP.”

 The Company acquires, develops and manages its properties through full-service regional offices.
 Its property portfolio is comprised primarily of Class A office properties and also includes one hotel, three residential properties and four retail properties.
 Boston Properties is well-known for its in-house building management expertise and responsiveness to tenants’ needs.
 The Company holds a superior track record in developing premium Central Business District (CBD) office buildings, suburban office centers and build-to-suit projects for the U.S. government and a diverse array of creditworthy tenants.

 A REIT is a company that owns, and in most cases, operates income-producing real estate such as apartments, shopping centers, offices, hotels and warehouses.
 Some REITs also engage in financing real estate.
 The shares of many REITs are freely traded, usually on a major stock exchange.